nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Download the jar file and copy into an empty folder

-1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+1. Double-click the jar file or run `java -jar Trackr.jar` in Terminal. <br>
+Expected: Shows the GUI with a sample Module CS2103T.
 The window size may not be optimum.

-1. Saving window preferences

 1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

+1. Window preferences should be automatically saved.

+1. Close the app by clicking the close button located at the top left corner or run `exit` in Trackr.

-1. Re-launch the app by double-clicking the jar file.<br>
+1. Re-launch the jar file.<br>
    Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

+### Adding a Module

+1. Adding a module while all modules are being shown.

+1. Prerequisites: Navigate to the Module view using `prevView` or `listMod`.
+List all modules using the `listMod` command.

+1. Test case: `addMod m/CS3243`<br>
+   Expected: New module with code CS3243 will be added to the bottom of the list.
+Details of the added Module is shown in the status message.

+1. Test case: `addMod m/CS3243` (Attempting to add Module with the same code) <br>
+   Expected: No new module is added.
+An error message indicating the existence of duplicates is shown in the status message.

+1. Test case: `addMod` (No parameters) <br>
+   Expected: Invalid command format error message is shown in the status message, along with an example command that works.

+1. Test case: `addMod m/CS@` or `addMod m/` (Non-alphanumeric characters or blank module code) <br>
+   Expected: An error message indicating that module code can only be alphanumeric characters and should not be blank is shown in the status message.

+1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a Module

-1. Deleting a person while all persons are being shown
+1. Deleting a module while all modules are being shown.

-1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+1. Prerequisites: Navigate to the Module view using `prevView` or `listMod`.
+List all modules using the `listMod` command.

-1. Test case: `delete 1`<br>
+1. Test case: `deleteMod 1` <br>
-   Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+   Expected: First module is deleted from the list.
+Details of the deleted module shown in the status message.

-1. Test case: `delete 0`<br>
+1. Test case: `deleteMod 0` or `deleteMod`(Index 0 or no index specified) <br>
-   Expected: No person is deleted.
+   Expected: No module is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-   Expected: Similar to previous.
+1. Test case: `deleteMod [insert an index that does not exist]` (Index does not exist) <br>
+   Expected: No module is deleted.
+An error message indicating that the index is invalid is shown in the status message.

+1. Test case: `deleteMod a` or `deleteMod 1.5` (Non-integer index)
+   Expected: No module is deleted.
+Error details shown in the status message.

+1. _{ more test cases …​ }_

+### Editing a Tutorial Group

+1. Editing a tutorial group while all tutorial groups are being shown.

+1. Prerequisites: Navigate to the Tutorial Group view using `prevView` or `viewTG MODULE_INDEX`.
+List all tutorial groups using the `listTG` command.
+Add a tutorial group using the command `addTG tg/T03 day/MON start/11:00 end/13:00`.

+1. Test case: `editTG 1 tg/T18` <br>
+   Expected: The tutorial group code of the first tutorial group is modified to be _T18_.
+Details of the edited tutorial group shown in the status message.

+1. Test case: `editTG 1`(No specified field to be edited) <br>
+   Expected: No tutorial group is modified.
+Error details shown in the status message.

+1. _{ more test cases …​ }_

+### Finding a Tutorial Group

+1. Finding a tutorial group while all tutorial groups are being shown.

+1. Prerequisites: Navigate to the Tutorial Group view using `prevView` or `viewTG MODULE_INDEX`.
+List all tutorial groups using the `listTG` command.
+Add two tutorial groups using the commands `addTG tg/T03 day/MON start/11:00 end/13:00` and `addTG tg/B03 day/MON start/11:00 end/13:00`.

+1. Test case: `findTG b` <br>
+   Expected: The list is filtered to only show the tutorial group whose code contains the letter _b_.
+The number of matching tutorial groups is shown in the status message.

+1. Test case: `findTG`(No specified keyword) <br>
+   Expected: The list is not filtered.
+Error details shown in the status message.

+1. _{ more test cases …​ }_

+### Listing all Tutorial Groups

+1. Listing all tutorial groups while not all tutorial groups are being shown.

+1. Prerequisites: Navigate to the Tutorial Group view using `prevView` or `viewTG MODULE_INDEX`.
+List all tutorial groups using the `listTG` command.
+Filter the list shown using the `findTG b` command.
+This should make the list to only show the tutorial groups whose code match the letter _b_.

+1. Test case: `listTG` <br>
+   Expected: The list is restored to show all tutorial groups.
+A message indicating that all tutorial groups are shown is shown in the status message.

+1. _{ more test cases …​ }_

+### Viewing the Students of a Tutorial Group

+1. Viewing all students of a tutorial group.

+1. Prerequisites: Navigate to the Tutorial Group view using `prevView` or `viewTG MODULE_INDEX`.
+List all tutorial groups using the `listTG` command.
+Add a tutorial group using the command `addTG tg/T03 day/MON start/11:00 end/13:00`.

+1. Test case: `viewStudent 1` <br>
+   Expected: The view is changed from Tutorial Group view to Student view.
+The list shown is restored to show all students of the first tutorial group.
+A message indicating that all students are shown is shown in the status message.

+1. _{ more test cases …​ }_

+### Clearing Trackr

+1. Clearing all data in Trackr.

+1. Prerequisites: List all modules using the `listMod` command.

+1. Test case: `clear` <br>
+   Expected: The view is changed to Module view.
+The list shown is cleared.
+A message indicating that Trackr has been cleared is shown in the status message.

+1. _{ more test cases …​ }_

+### Exiting Trackr

+1. Exiting Trackr and saving all data.

+1. Prerequisites: List all modules using the `listMod` command.

+1. Test case: `exit` <br>
+   Expected: Trackr will close by itself.
+The list shown is cleared.
+All data is saved automatically.
+When Trackr is re-launched, the same data will load.

 1. _{ more test cases …​ }_